visier/connector-python/README.md

 ```

 ## Data Version Export API
-Data Version (DV) Export API allows users to export DV data in a CSV format.
+The Data Version (DV) Export API allows users to export data version information, such as tables, columns, and file information, in CSV format.

 To use the connector, add the following statement to your program.
 ```python
 from visier.api import DVExportApiClient
 ```

-### Schedule a DV export job
+### Schedule a Data Version Export Job
-Use the client to schedule a DV export job, poll its status until completion to retrieve the export ID, then get the
+Use the client to schedule a DV export job, poll the job's status until completion to retrieve the export ID, then get the
-export metadata.
+export information.
 ```python
 with VisierSession(auth) as s:
     dv_export_client = DVExportApiClient(s)